briansemrau/briansemrau.github.io/content/blog/ghost-collisions/index.md

 ## Why do we need another solution?

-If you've worked on a platformer game before, you might already know what's missing.
+If you've worked on or even just played a platformer game before, you might already know what's missing.
 There are so many features we haven't considered yet.

 ### Requirements:

 While working on Goober Dash, I needed a solution that:
 1. Is performance friendly (no polygon clipping algorithms running on the server),
-2. Is invisible to designers (no clipping terrain corners, no handcrafted chain shapes),
+2. Is invisible to designers (no handcrafted chain shapes),
-3. Doesn't create hollow terrain or affect player movement,
+3. Doesn't create hollow terrain or weirdly affect player movement,
-5. Actually fixes the issue where the player transitions between different collision bodies (moving platforms, one-way platforms, dynamic objects and boxes, etc.)
+4. Actually fixes the issue where the player transitions between different collision bodies (moving platforms, one-way platforms, dynamic objects and boxes, etc.)

-Interesting to note: that last requirement hasn't been mentioned before in anything I've read online.
-Surely I'm not the first to deal with it?
+I have yet to find any solution online that handles all of these requirements.
+Surely I'm not the first to be bothered?

 Let's visualize this fourth requirement.